Grip Training for Martial Arts – Is Card Tearing the Answer?

 Articles You Might Also Like:

 - The Secret Key to Finishing a Deck of Cards – Adjustment

 - Classic Strongman Month – Week 2

 - From The Mail Bag – Card Tearing Feedback

 - Card Tearing Twitter Chat TONIGHT!

 This entry was posted on Monday, June 4th, 2012 at 2:15 pm and is filed under card ripping, card tearing, feats of strength, grip hand forearm training for sports, grip strength, hand strength, how to improve grip strength, mixed martial arts training.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.